 At Crane Creek Vineyards, we like to think that wines made from our grapes are an expression of our unique area.
-More than 20 acres acres of vines are planted in a variety of grapes, including the European varieties of Gruner Veltliner and Cabernet Franc.
-We also grow the old world French American hybrid varieties of Chambourcin, Vidal Blanc, Seyval Blanc and Villard Noir along with the modern hybrid Chardonel.
-The native American varieties Norton and Catawba round out our unique varietal collection.
+More than 20 acres of vines are planted in a variety of grapes, including the European varieties of Gruner Veltliner, Cabernet Franc, Albarino, & Petit Verdot.
+We also grow many French American hybrid varieties of Chambourcin, Vidal Blanc, Seyval Blanc and Villard Noir along with the modern hybrids like Chardonel.
+The American Heritage varieties Norton and Catawba round out our unique collection.

 These vines are intensely managed and cultivated, starting with winter pruning and continuing through the growing season with hedging, leaf pulling, shoot thinning, cluster thinning and other canopy management techniques to achieve the greatest potential of our vines and the grapes.

-Our goal at Crane Creek Vineyards is to grow the finest regional wine grapes possible.
-We then craft these fruits of our passion into the finest possible wine.
-We love what we do and enjoy sharing our passion.
+Our goal at Crane Creek Vineyards is to grow the finest regional wine grapes possible, in the most sustainable way possible.